-My personal losses and grief counseling education and training led me to create The Sanctuary and The Sanctuary National Grief Support Network.
+My personal losses, grief counseling education and training and my volunteer experiences companioning grieving youth, led me to create The Sanctuary and subsequently The Sanctuary National Grief Support Network.

-For the past 25 years, I have been dedicated to providing grief counseling, bereavement education and outreach services for children/teens, adults, families, communities and businesses in Westchester and Putnam Counties, Long Island, northern New Jersey and throughout the five boroughs of New York City.
-I currently collaborate with diverse organizations and highly skilled professionals across the United States.
+For the past 25 years, I have been dedicated to providing grief support & counseling, bereavement education and grief support outreach services for children/teens, adults, families, communities and businesses in Westchester and Putnam Counties, Long Island, northern New Jersey and throughout the five boroughs of New York City.
+I currently collaborate with diverse organizations and highly regarded professionals across the United States.

-After attending the Graduate Program in Counseling and Personnel Services at Fordham University and The Dougy Center International Summer Institute in Portland, Oregon where I completed their Program Development and Facilitator Training Programs.
-I continued my education with course work at the New England Center for Loss and Transition which included the study of “Advanced Treatment Protocols for Complicated Mourning” with Dr. Therese A. Rando.
+After attending the Graduate Program in Counseling and Personnel Services at Fordham University and The Dougy Center 1997 International Summer Institute in Portland, Oregon where I completed their Program Development and Facilitator Training Programs.
+I continued my education with course work at the New England Center for Loss and Transition (founded by Mary Ann and Jim Emswiler), which included the study of “Advanced Treatment Protocols for Complicated Mourning” with Dr. Therese A. Rando.
 While raising my own grieving child and facilitating adult, children and teen bereavement groups at The Den for Grieving Kids in Greenwich, Connecticut, I discovered the unmet need in schools to help children and teens who were grieving the death of a significant person in their lives.

 I served (2003-2008) as a member of the Adjunct Faculty of The College of New Rochelle Graduate School , where I was an Internship Supervisor of all students in the Gerontology/Thanatology program.
 I have previously served as a provider for both the New York State Child Care Educational Incentive Program and P.A.S.E.
 (Partnership for After School Education), conducting workshops and trainings throughout the state.